Is bankruptcy worth it?

 The downside of bankruptcy always seems to be at the forefront of the thinking of those struggling with the decision.

-New creditors ask about bankruptcy filings; others might find out.
+Debtors image that lenders may ask about bankruptcy filings; others might find out.
 What if something catastrophic happens?

 Our laws make a fresh start possible.
 Our economy wants us back as consumers.

+Most of the barriers to a fresh start are internal.
 Usually, all we have to fear are the voices in our head.

 This week’s voice from the past said there is a happy ending.